cotonic/cotonic/README.md

  * Communicate with and between Web Workers using the topic tree
  * Use a Service Worker for seamless communication between pages

-Building blocks for managing state and html and on the page:
+Building blocks for managing state and html:

  * Update HTML elements with new content, using incremental DOM updates
  * Reflect state in the attributes of html and body tags, use